Perhaps it would be better if someone else did it.

 All of those perhapses could be true.
 They could all be false.

 What we know with absolute certainty is that if no one gets it done – however they get it done, regardless of whether they do or don’t want to do it – you’ll be waking up only to push the now-heavier boulder up the hill tomorrow.

-If it’s a frog, it’s not going to get any easier in the future to do.
-Lace up and start catching them.
+If it’s a frog, it’s not going to get any easier to do in the future.
+Lace up and start catching frogs.

 If it’s kinda-sorta-nice-to-do-but-nonessential stuff, call it as it is and put it in the pile of kinda-sorta-nice-to-do-but-nonessential stuff.
 That pile will grow to fill whatever mental and emotional space you give it.